beyarkay/masters-thesis/src/05_results.md

 trained to classify which gesture is present.

-The first classifier will be referred to as the majority classifier, as it classifiers the majority class.
+The first classifier will be referred to as the majority classifier, as it classifies the majority class.
 The second model will be referred to as the minority classifier, as it distinguishes the minority classes.

 To make a prediction with a hierarchical model, the majority classifier is